Pawventures

 For dogs, the setting is genuinely spectacular.
 The Yellowstone Under Canvas location sits with views of bison herds grazing outside your tent.
 The Glacier location has direct access to Going-to-the-Sun Road hiking.
 The Grand Canyon location is within short driving distance of both the South Rim and the less-visited North Rim.

 Pro Tip: Book Under Canvas at least 3 months in advance for summer dates near popular parks.
 Yellowstone, Glacier, and Zion locations sell out by March for June–September dates.
-The shoulder season (September–October) is our favorite time — smaller crowds, cooler temperatures that dogs prefer, and fall color.
+The shoulder season (September–October) is the best time — smaller crowds, cooler temperatures that dogs prefer, and fall color.

 Locations and Pricing